xStarbound/xStarbound/doc/lua/root.md

 - `context` is the Lua context to pass to behaviour scripts running in the new `BehaviorState` context; in most cases, this should be `_ENV` or perhaps `_G`.
 Pass `{}` to start with a blank Lua context (but note that behaviour scripts won't be able to access any callbacks!).
 - `config` can be either the `String` name of a behaviour tree, or an entire `JsonObject` behaviour tree configuration to be built.
 - `parameters` may contain overrides for parameters for the behaviour tree.
-- `blackboard` is an optionally specified existing `Blackboard` object to use for running the behaviour.
+- `blackboard` is an optionally specified existing `Blackboard` object (see below) to use for running the behaviour.

 ---

 #### `Json` root.getConfiguration(`String` key)

+> **Only available on xStarbound, OpenStarbound and StarExtensions.**

 Gets the value of the specified key in `xclient.config`.
 Returns `nil` if the key doesn't exist.
 Will log a warning and return `nil` if any attempt is made to get the value of `"title"`, since that may contain server login info.